Privacy Policy

 Date and time of access

-Websites from which the user's system accesses our website
+Websites from which the user's system accessed our website

-Websites accessed by the user's system through our website
+Websites accessed by the user's system via our website

-The data is also stored in the log files of our system.
-This does not affect the IP addresses of the user or other data that enable the data to be assigned to a user.
+The data is also stored in our system's log files.
+This does not include the user's IP address or other data that would allow the data to be linked to a specific user.
 This data is not stored together with other personal data of the user.

 2. Legal basis for data processing

-The legal basis for the temporary storage of the data is Article 6 (1) (f) GDPR.
+The legal basis for the temporary storage of the data is Art.
+6 para.
+1 lit. f GDPR.

 3. Purpose of data processing

-The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user's computer.
-For this purpose, the IP address of the user must remain stored for the duration of the session.
+The temporary storage of the IP address by the system is necessary to enable the delivery of the website to the user's computer.
+For this purpose, the user's IP address must be stored for the duration of the session.

-The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
-In the case of the collection of data for the provision of the website, this is the case when the respective session has ended.
+The data will be deleted as soon as it is no longer needed for the purpose for which it was collected.
+In the case of data collected for the provision of the website, this is the case when the respective session has ended.

-The collection of the data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
-Consequently, there is no possibility of objection on the part of the user.
+The collection of data for the provision of the website and the storage of data in log files is essential for the operation of the website.
+Therefore, there is no possibility for the user to object.

 IV.
 Email Contact